 Sterling and I met up in time for lunch before catching our ride to the top of Mt.
 Vesuvius.
 We were a little sad to leave Pompeii.
 Despite all our time in the city, there was still so much more to see and explore.
 That's how travel goes, however.
 Get a taste of a place, or a feast in this case, and come back later for more.
 Sterling was already making plans to return to Naples and Pompeii with his friends, causing another pang in my heart.
 Ah, to be twenty-five again with horizons beckoning.
 A big difference today: the world is wired for travel now, which means the opportunites are extraordinary.
-Alas, so are the challenges.
+So are the challenges.
 Heat waves, for instance.
 They change how you think about travel (or ought to, anyway), as well as when to go.
 They are another example of how the world has changed so stupendously since I was twenty-five.
 It means I'm at a loss for advice to give young people - not that they would listen to someone raised in the analog era!
 I do often offer two unsolicited tips to my kids: find a safe place to live with good friends; and go see as much of the world as possible.
-They understand what I mean.
 With the decision to sell the house and move into town, I chose to follow my own advice.
-Santa Fe is a great, safe place to live.
-As for the world, in addition to my Sagalands adventures, I plan to see as much as I can, while I can.
-Humpback whales.